VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/HEOExporter_Tutorial.en.md

 If there are no problems with the texture file, the export process is done.
 If you want VketCloud to load these files, copy the exported files and folders.

+!!!
+Note tip
+    Objects exported as .heo can be included in the BuildAndRun output by setting them from HEOObject.
+For how to use HEOObject, please see [here](../Unity/HEOObject.md).

 Below is an example HEO file loaded in VketCloud.

 <img src="img/SampleHEO.jpg">